RayNieport/mconBot/README.md

 ## License and Copyright

 If you're interested in modifying or using my work for your own project, please see the LICENSE for up to date copyright and license information regarding mconBot.
-Please don't use my logo without asking first - you can make your own Minecraft themed logo by creating a __[texture pack](https://minecraft.fandom.com/wiki/Tutorials/Creating_a_resource_pack)__ and rendering your modified asset using __[Block Renderer](https://www.curseforge.com/minecraft/mc-mods/block-renderer)__.
+Feel free to use my logo when hosting your own instance of mconBot.
+However, please don't use my logo for your own project without asking first - you can make your own Minecraft themed logo by creating a __[texture pack](https://minecraft.fandom.com/wiki/Tutorials/Creating_a_resource_pack)__ and rendering your modified asset using __[Block Renderer](https://www.curseforge.com/minecraft/mc-mods/block-renderer)__.
 If you have suggestions for my project or make your own derivative, I'd love to hear about it!